natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-30-day-twentyseven.markdown

 ![Sunset on December 29](/assets/blog_photos/181230/p1070015.jpg)

-Nevertheless, there is vegetation that survive the extreme environmental conditions, particularly mosses and lichens.
+Nevertheless, there is vegetation that survives the extreme environmental conditions, particularly mosses and lichens.
 There are about 100 moss species.
-The dominant peat-forming mosses (i.e., create thick carpets of organic materials) are in the genus *Polytrichum* (left photo) and *Chorisodontium * (right photo).
+The dominant peat-forming mosses (i.e., create thick carpets of organic materials) are in the genus *Polytrichum* (left photo) and *Chorisodontium* (right photo).
 There are researchers that have observed shifts in the  communities of mosses because of the warmer wetter conditions on the Antarctic Peninusla (did I mention the western Antarctic Peninsula is one of the fastest warming region of our planet?).

 ![Polytrichum and Chorisodontium](/assets/blog_photos/181230/181230_moss.jpg)